Celebrate Better Hearing with a FREE Hearing Test!

 Sudden or temporary hearing loss, as with other types of hearing loss, typically occurs due to one of two reasons:

-• Sound is not able to reach the inner ear from the middle ear (e.g., there’s something blocking the path) or sound does reach the inner ear, but it’s unable to continue on to the brain due to damage to the inner ear or neural pathways.
+• Sensorineural hearing loss: sound does reach the inner ear, but it’s unable to continue on to the brain due to damage to the inner ear or neural pathways

-• There are dozens of sudden hearing loss causes; sometimes it’s difficult to pinpoint the exact root of the issue.
-In fact, doctors end up finding a specific cause for the hearing loss in only 10% to 15% of diagnosed cases.
+There are dozens of potential sudden hearing loss causes, and it can be difficult to pinpoint the exact root of the issue.
+In fact, doctors end up finding a specific cause for the hearing loss in only 10% to 15% of diagnosed cases.1

-Here are some common causes of sudden hearing loss:
+Here are some potential causes of sudden hearing loss:

 Ear wax is healthy and offers a lot of protective benefits, but sometimes excess ear wax can build up in the ear canal and block sound from passing through to the inner ear.
 When sound waves can’t pass through to the inner ear, the result is sudden, temporary hearing loss.

-Some medications have been discovered to be ototoxic, which means they can be harmful to ears and hearing.
+Some medications are potentially "ototoxic", which means they can be harmful to ears and hearing.
 Taking these types of medications can damage the sensory cells of the ear and cause hearing issues such as tinnitus and hearing loss.

-Intense, loud sounds can damage the sensitive nerve cells in our inner ear, which are needed to convert sound into signals to send to the brain.
-Exposure to a loud sound, either immediate or continuous, can cause noise-induced hearing loss.
-This type of hearing loss is often permanent, but it can sometimes be temporary.
-In those cases, sudden hearing loss recovery time is one or two days.
+Intense, loud sounds can damage the sensitive nerve cells in our inner ear, which convert sound into signals to send to the brain.
+Exposure to a loud sound, either temporarily or continuously, can cause noise-induced hearing loss.
+This type of hearing loss is often permanent, but it can sometimes be temporary

-An abrupt, violent blow to the head, such as those from a car accident or explosion, can cause brain concussions and injuries.
+An abrupt, violent blow to the head, such as might happen in a car accident or explosion, can cause brain concussions and injuries.
 These injuries can damage the auditory system and pathway, resulting in sudden hearing loss.
 The middle and inner ear are more commonly affected, particularly the sensitive nerve cells in the cochlea (inner ear).
 Nerve cell damage can lead to hearing loss, as well as tinnitus.

 Check your hearing health in our centers